 - Diuretics can indirectly cause insomnia as they increase urination frequency

-Sleep acts as the foundation on which we build all important pieces of our lives.
-If you’re experiencing ongoing issues with your sleep or health, it’s important to talk to your doctor or your pharmacist.
+If you’re experiencing ongoing issues with your sleep or health, it’s important to speak to someone.

 The information provided in this article is not intended to be used as a substitute for professional medical diagnosis or treatment.
 You should seek the advice of your doctor or pharmacist prior to starting any treatment or in connection with any health problems or questions.